 I haven't felt the need to post for months.
 Perhaps, on a positive note, as I've been feeling better the compulsion to write hasn't been so strong.
 MECFS can be so weird to comprehend and live with, I've often found writing about it incredibly helpful in the past.
 Perhaps my creative energy is going into different things now.
 Here's a summary of how the last year has gone.
 I'm already wondering if it will read a bit like a bad Christmas letter - a real one, I hope, even if it's a bit messy.

 August 2018 had some really tough moments.
-My lowest point was lying on the landing, trying not to cry, holding in my pee because I wasn't able to move a few metres to get to the bathroom.
+My lowest point was being back to lying on the floor again.
+The landing, this time, trying not to cry, holding in my pee because I wasn't able to move a few metres to get to the bathroom.
 After all the freedom, excitement and, how can I put it - nourishment? - of completing the most memorable trip of my life, it was a bumpy landing.
 I was confused by what was happening to me again, in another physical crash that it took weeks (seven?) to find a way out of.
 And I was trying to make a more settled life 'work' whatever that means.
 I lived with my parents (I still do) and thanks to my family will always be sheltered in many ways.
 I was doing bits of freelancing, falling between the gaps of Universal Credit because I had taken myself off benefits to go on my trip.
 I was hardly earning enough to cover my medical/recovery costs and going ever so slightly under each month.

 I saw no clear way of moving forward with either my recovery or my life in general.
 By Autumn 2018, having endlessly applied for jobs I was over qualified for but in hindsight not well enough to do, and having recently gone through a very mutual but still painful break up (yes I've kept very quiet about that one - we were together for a year - his support had helped to propel me around the world), I knew something wasn't right.
 I referred myself to a local counselling service specially designed for people managing chronic illnesses.
 I was assessed as having an 'extremely low mood' - with a score in the danger zone as far as depression goes and was referred for help pretty quickly.
 Something in the system worked.
 The other thing that worked was that, completely separately, with the help of all my medical notes I was properly assessed as having a limited capacity to work.
 That was a game changer for me.